SiddhantGupta799/List-Library/README.md

 		- display to console
 		- debugging info by log_properties function

+Support for Iterators has also been added.

+	- DLList class supports bi-directional iterators and bi-directional reverse iterators.
+	- SLList class supports forward iteratrs only.
+	- The Nodes.h file contains support for Iterators for TreeNode.

 More Description of the Model:

 	- The derived classes __SLLBase__ and __DLLBase__ implements the function inherited from there parent List